 This toolkit is unashamedly child focused, as everything we do should be.
 It sets out good recruitment practice, which is rooted in meeting the needs of children who are the ultimate beneficiary of the foster care system.
 Keeping children at the heart of what we do shapes our practice when we think about what they need from a foster carer and what they need from a fostering service.
-This toolkit advocates a more personal and child centred approach, from when a foster carer first picks up the phone to enquire about fostering to when they make their final application.
+This toolkit advocates a more personal and child centred approach, from when a foster carer first picks up the phone to enquire about fostering to approval and beyond.